-LyP-1 recognizes lymphatics and tumor cells in certain tumors, but not lymphatics in normal tissues.
+LyP-1 recognises lymphatics and tumor cells in certain tumors, but not lymphatics in normal tissues.
 Screening on breast carcinoma xenografts shows positive to cyclic 9-amino-acid peptide, LyP-1.
-The LyP-1 also recognizes an osteosarcoma xenograft, and spontaneous prostate and breastCancers in transgenic mice.
+The LyP-1 also recognises an osteosarcoma xenograft, and spontaneous prostate and breastCancers in transgenic mice.
 LyP-1 peptide is detected in tumor structures that are positive for several lymphatic endothelial markers and negative for blood vessel markers.
 LyP-1 accumulates in the nuclei of the putative lymphatic cells, and in the nuclei of tumor cells.

 Proteins & Peptides

 Zhang, L. et al. Canc.
 Res.
 66, 5696 (2006); Akerman, M. et al. PNAS 99, 12617 (2002); Laakkonen, P.et al. Nat.
 Med.
 8, 751 (2002).